venura9/jekyll-TeXt-theme/_posts/2020-07-23-whats-up-azure-july-2020.md

 ---
-title: What's up Azure (July 2020)
+title: What's up Azure?
+(July 2020)
 key: 20200723
 author: Venura Athukorala
 tags: azure
 ---

-With all the partners heading into Microsoft Inspire which is the main partner event, the last 30 days have been a bit quiet with the extravagant updates which is most likely to be released in the next 30 days.
+With all the partners heading to Microsoft Inspire (Virtual), the last 30 days have been a bit quiet with the extravagant updates which is most likely to be released in the next 30 days.

-Key updates for this month covers into;
+Key updates for this month covers;

-* Storage
+* Azure Storage
 * Azure Arc
+* Azure Functions
+* KeyVaults
+* Data Lake

+Let's dig in, What's Up Azure?

 ### [Customer-initiated Storage account failover is now generally available](https://azure.microsoft.com/en-us/updates/azure-storage-account-failover-ga/)